Azure/Azure-Proactive-Resiliency-Library/docs/content/services/monitoring/log-analytics/_index.md

 #### Recommendation/Guidance

-If you require a workspace to be available in the unlikely scenario of a region failure then configure data collection to send critical data to multiple workspaces in different regions.
+If you require a workspace to be available in the unlikely scenario of a regional failure then configure data collection to send critical data to multiple workspaces in different regions.

 ##### Resources